fahadi99/little_lemon_capstone/README.md

 This program is your gateway to mastering the essential skills and concepts required in Front-End Development, from the basics of HTML and CSS to advanced JavaScript and React.
 You'll also dive into crucial topics like version control, UX/UI design principles, and coding interview preparation to round out your expertise.

-Join us on this exciting journey and empower yourself to become a proficient Front-End Developer.

-Embark on a rewarding career journey with the Meta Front-End Developer Professional Certificate today!